git-fresh/websafe-demo/README.md

     % cd /vagrant/server

+## Running for the first time

 if running for the first time, type this command:

     % paver setup

 the previous command will automatically start geoserver.
-After the geoserver starts, change the password to 'projectnoah' for the root found in:
+After the geoserver starts, change the password to `projectnoah` for the root found in:

     % /vagrant/server/geoserver/data/security/masterpw.info